 Water is complicated and involves the coordination of several state agencies as well as local water suppliers.
 Drought policy decisions are most appropriate and effective if made at the local level because they can be customized to meet the needs of each area.
-The Governor’s executive order provides guidance for communities and systems statewide.
-It is then the responsibility of each community and system to implement policies based upon those recommendations.

 Q. Isn’t this drought just part of Utah’s “normal” cycle?